England. Change location

 Understanding music

 This introduction to the fundamentals of music will allow you to understand and use music notation.
 You’ll study the elements of music and how these are assembled into larger musical structures, focusing on music encountered in Western traditions (popular and classical).
 You’ll learn to make sense of a wide variety of notated music, and you’ll be encouraged to make meaningful connections between the topics you study and your own experiences and tastes through independent study.
-You’ll develop practical musicianship skills, using professional music-notation software, that will provide you with a grounding for arranging and composing.
-You don't need any prior knowledge of musical notation in order to study this module, but some basic preparation in advance will be helpful.
+You’ll develop practical musicianship skills using professional music-notation software that will provide you with a grounding for arranging and composing.
+You don't need any prior knowledge of musical notation to study this module, but some basic preparation in advance will be helpful.
 You'll be directed to websites where you can gain relevant information.

 Modules count towards OU qualifications